JamesLTaylor/covid-vaccine/readme.md

 Inspired by the work [Grauer2020], we attempt to answer the question of how to optimally administer a limited supply of covid-19 vaccines in order to minimize deaths.

-There are two extra features that we believe could be interesting to add to the Grauer method and investigate.
+There are two extra features that we believe could be interesting to add to the Grauer method:

- * Mortality increases with age
+ 1. That Mortality increases with age, and
- * There could be highly connected individuals like shops workers, taxi drivers, security personal etc.
+ 2. That there could be highly connected individuals like shops workers, taxi drivers, security personal etc.

 There are several strategies that can be considered for administering the vaccine for example.

  1. Give to those most at risk of succumbing to the disease
  2. Give to areas that have the highest infection rate
  3. Give uniformly to the population
- 4. Give to people who come into contact with the most others people
+ 4. Give to people who come into contact with the most other people

+Strategy 1. appears to the the most popular and is being rolled out in several countries but we suspect that
+4. could lead to lower total deaths.

-strategies 1. and 4. require the above proposed modifications to the original model.
+Investigating 1. and 4. require the above proposed modifications to the original model.

 ## Method